lizhanmit/java-design-patterns/README.md

 ### Adapter Pattern

-Use a sinlge class to combine the capabilities or functionalities of two independent or incompatible interfaces.
+Use a single class to combine the capabilities or functionalities of two independent or incompatible interfaces.

 A real life example could be a case of card reader which acts as an adapter between a memory card and a laptop.
 You plugin the memory card into card reader and card reader into the laptop so that memory card can be read via laptop.